reiver/article-20250309/README.md

 I have been a **product leader**, an **engineering leader**, and a **founder**.

-But, let’s skip the long bio — here is _just one_ highlight from my career:
+But, I will skip the _long bio_ — here is _just one_ highlight from my career:

 **I was one of the first engineers** at **Hootsuite** —